TEAS (Test of Essential Academic Skills)

-Wake Tech is not providing TEAS testing.
-Students can take the exam online with ATI.
-Schedule your test at atitesting.com
+Wake Tech does not provide TEAS testing.
+Students can take the exam online with ATI and can schedule a test at atitesting.com.

 No, the ILC does not provide tutoring for the TEAS.
-Please see the Helpful TEAS Preparation Links handout.
+See the Helpful TEAS Preparation Links handout.

 Yes.
 Unanswered questions on the TEAS are counted as incorrect.